Other names: Northern Starflower

-Formerly called Lysimachia borealis, and considered to be part of the Myrsinaceae (Yellow Loosestrife family) family.
+Formerly called Trientalis borealis, and considered to be part of the Primrose family.
 This is a great example of how plant classifications are constantly changing – you can easily find it under any of the above listed names online, and it’s not at all clear which is most current.

 One of the few flowers that have seven petals, though they can range from five to ten.